Welcome to the Office of Financial Aid

 Click here for financial wellness resources.

-WMed offers financial assistance for it's degree programs including the Doctor of Medicine, master's, and dual-degrees.
+WMed offers financial assistance for it's degree programs, including the Doctor of Medicine, master's, and dual-degrees.
+Certificate programs are not eligibile for financial assistance.
 WMed does not offer study abroad programs.

-WMed anticipates approval from the U.S. Department of Education for participation in federal student aid programs for 2017-18.
-Prospective and continuing students will be notified when approval is granted and the Free Application for Federal Student Aidd (FAFSA) can be submitted for our school.
+WMed is approved by the U.S. Department of Education for participation in federal student aid programs as of March 2017.
+Applicants and current students should submit the Free Application for Federal Student Aid (FAFSA) to be considered for financial aid programs, including institutional scholarships and federal student loans.

 A FAFSA may be required by some external scholarship programs.

-The student and parent sections of the FAFSA application must be completed unless the student:
+When completing the FAFSA for need-based aid consideration, the student and parent sections must be completed unless the student:

 - Is 30 years of age or will turn 30 by December 31 of the academic year in which aid is requested.